NFARAdmin/TA100-GitFlowWebsite/2_GetStarted.md

 You must also use the backslash to access the directory:
 The following will acccess the folder with the name "new folder"
 % cd new\ folder
 ```
+Please note that you want to refrain from using spaces when creating file/folder names.
+We only talk about it here in case you encounter it.
+Each project will have certain rules around naming conventions.
+The most common [naming conventions](https://www.freecodecamp.org/news/programming-naming-conventions-explained/) are camel case (camelCase), snake case (snake_case), kebab case (kebab-case), or pascal case (PascalCase).
+During our course we will be using camel case.

 ## Do you have Git installed?
 Since we will be working with Macs, all steps are for MacOS.
 Most MacOS computers have Git pre-installed you just have to get it activated.
 If you want to work from home you have to take a couple more steps (more details in step 3).